TheCodersRoom/Quotes/English/Quotes_English.md

 > "Man needs his difficulties because they are necessary to enjoy success."

 > "You have to dream before your dreams can come true."

+> "Small aim is a crime; have great aim."